dbgb/d2-tools/maps.md

   - to L2 ➡️ of 💰 📏
   - L2 ⚔️ _Khalim's Heart_
   - to Upper Kurast 📐
-- to Upper Kurast ↗️ 📏 (Opposite diagonal from entrance)
+- to Upper Kurast ↗️ 📏 (Diagonal from entrance)

 ### 6. Upper Kurast ⚪